 Confirmed core updates in 2020

-The following Core Updates were made in 2020 and have been officially confirmed by Google.
-If you want to go back one more year in Google history, you can read all confirmed Core Updates from 2019 in the article from last year.
+The following core updates were made in 2020 and have been officially confirmed by Google.
+If you want to go back one more year in Google history, you can read about all confirmed updates in the article Core Updates from 2019.

 13.01.2020 - January 2020 core update